AlexanderCube19/df13Canvas/README.md

-# Embedded Jetty template application

-This is a template for a web application that uses embedded Jetty.
-The sample code consists of a JSP (this page) and a simple servlet.

-## Running the application locally

-First build with:

-    $mvn clean install

-Then run it with:

-    $java -cp target/classes:target/dependency/* com.example.Main
+Simple canvas demo application

+This app creates a database to locally store account details which can be used to display on a Salesforce account page. (/app/home.action)

+There is also a component that is for display in a visualforce tab that simply decodes and displays information from the Signed Post (/app/display.action)

+Read the Salesforce Canvas Developers guide to find out how to get canvas running first locally, then on Heroku. http://www.salesforce.com/us/developer/docs/platform_connect/index_Left.htm